WilliamRoth82/WilliamRoth82.io/index.md

 ## Career Objectives

-I want to do the best I can and make sure to have fun along the ride.
+My main goal in life is to do the best I can in whatever I set my mind to and to make sure to have fun along the ride.

+I am still unsure about what I want to do for my career, but currently I want to work in real estate developmet and learn how to invest in, add value to, and then sell properties.
+My ultimate goal would be  to start my own firm and be able to work on my own investment projects later in life.

 ---

 ## Hobbies

-Vidego games, lifting, listening to music, horseback riding.
+My main hobbies include horseback riding, lifting weights, playing video games, listening to music, and spendig time with friends and famimly!

 ---
 <p style="font-size:11px">Page template forked from <a href="https://github.com/evanca/quick-portfolio">evanca</a></p>